canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 EOF
 ```

-The setup is ready, start the HA k8s service on both nodes:
+Once the setup is complete on both nodes, start the two-node HA k8s service on
+each node:

 ```
 sudo systemctl start two-node-ha-k8s
 ```

 ## Troubleshooting

+Here are some potential problems that may affect two-node HA clusters and how
+to address them.

 ### Dqlite recovery failing because of unexpected data segments